 - Red patches of skin covered with silvery scales

 - Dry cracked skin that may bleed (lesions)

 - Itching and burning at the same time

 - Swollen and stiff joints.

-Got it!
-But what are the side effects of this medication?
+What are the side effects of Clobetasol?

 Glad you asked.
 The good news is, there aren’t too many.
 The most common are burning and stinging in the area where applied.
 Which, as long as it goes away, you will be fine because your body just needs to adjust to the medication.
 Other less common side effects are burning sensation, dry skin, flushing of the skin, scaling, severe redness or swelling of the skin, skin rash, oozing and thinning of the skin with easy bruising.
 But of course, if you experience any of these effects on a continuous basis, you need only contact your doctor.

-Nothing is expensive when you have Optum Perks at your fingertips!
+Nothing is as expensive when you have Optum Perks at your fingertips!
 The best prescription discount coupons you can find will be right there ready for you to use.